laughinginloud/ing-sw-2022-manfredi-martelli-meneghin/README.md

 ### System requirements

-* Windows OS, macOS or Linux with an active terminal
+* Windows OS, macOS or Linux with an ANSI-capable terminal emulator
-* JAVA SE JDK 18 ([OracleJDK][oracleJDK18-link] or [OpenJDK][openJDK18-link])
+* Java SE JDK 18 ([OracleJDK][oracleJDK18-link] or [OpenJDK][openJDK18-link])
 * [Maven][maven-link] framework version 3.0 (or newer)

-*WARNING* :warning: : A screen resolution of 1920x1080 (100% DPI) or more is required to render, see and play the GUI properly.
+*WARNING* :warning: : A screen resolution of 1920x1080 or more is required to render, see and play the GUI properly.
 If these requirements are not met, we cannot ensure that the game will behave as designed.

 ### Windows

 #### Installing Terminal

-If the version in use is Windows 11, use the default terminal "Windows Terminal", otherwise install it by using [this link][windowsTerminal-link].
+If using Windows 10 or newer, the recommended terminal emulator is "Windows Terminal", obtainable by using [this link][windowsTerminal-link].

-#### Installing JAVA
+#### Installing Java

 1. Download the compressed archive from [Oracle][oracleJDK18JARwin64-link] or [OpenJDK][openJDK18JARwin64-link];
 2. Extract content from the zip folder to your preferred location